User Guide¶

 With the Job Composer you can create jobs based on templates.

-Advanced Topics
+Advanced Topics¶

-Cluster Shells
+Cluster Shells¶

 Start an interactive ssh shell on the frontend node of the cluster, similar to having an interactive session like in this article.
 You can use this tool to create custom Jupyter kernels as described above.

-Custom Kernels in Jupyter
+Custom Kernels in Jupyter¶

-If you need to install packages or want to use Jupyter with a non-python programming language, you will need to first create a Conda virtual environment.
-To do this, ssh to the cluster from a terminal, or open an interactive terminal under the Cluster shells section.
+Both tools require you to access the ScienceCluster from a terminal.
+First, ssh to the cluster from a terminal, or open an interactive terminal under the Cluster shells section.

-module load mamba
+module load miniforge3

 # Create and activate your environment

-mamba create --name myenv
+conda create --name myenv

 source activate myenv

-# Add packages to your environment
+# Add packages to your environment, for example, numpy

-mamba install --name myenv numpy
+conda install --name myenv numpy

 # Install the tools to add a custom kernel

-mamba install --name myenv ipykernel
+conda install --name myenv ipykernel

 # Add your environment to the kernel list